-Unfortunately, when $\alpha\in(0,2)$, $(-\Delta)^{\frac{\alpha}{2}} \{\Phi(g)\}$ is not so explicit as in \eqref{chain} even for $\Phi(x)=\log x$.
+Unfortunately, when $\alpha\in(0,2)$, $(-\Delta)^{\frac{\alpha}{2}} \{\Phi(f)\}$ is not so explicit as in \eqref{chain} even for $\Phi(x)=\log x$.
 Hence, it seems rather hard to derive an entropy estimate of $\alpha$-stable process with two different drifts.
 Fortunately, when $\Phi(x)=x$, it follows from \eqref{sem12} that

-This may shed light on the possibility to derive the propagation of chaos in total variation distance in the L\'{e}vy noise case. \eqref{Dum} is called the Duhamel formula in the literature, which can date back to \cite[(3a)]{MS}.
+This may shed light on the possibility to derive the $\W_0$-$\widetilde{\W}_1$ type propagation of chaos in the L\'{e}vy noise case. \eqref{Dum} is called the Duhamel formula in the literature, which can date back to \cite[(3a)]{MS}.

-The contribution of this paper is to investigate the long time propagation of chaos in total variation distance for mean field interacting particle system driven by L\'{e}vy noise.
+The contribution of this paper is to investigate the long time $\W_0$-$\widetilde{\W}_1$ type propagation of chaos for mean field interacting particle system driven by L\'{e}vy noise, which is weaker than the challenged entropy-$\W_2^2$ type propagations of chaos but also inspiring in this direction.
 To this end, we will first derive a $\W_0$-$\widetilde{\W}_1$ type propagation of chaos in short time, i.e.

 with $\lim_{N\to\infty}\Delta(N)=0$, and then utilize the long time $\widetilde{\W}_1$-$\widetilde{\W}_1$ propagation of chaos \eqref{L1L1} and the semigroup property

 to derive $\W_0$-$\widetilde{\W}_1$ type propagation of chaos in long time.